 This includes registering with a local GP (General Practitioner).

 GP Doctors are trained and experienced in diagnosing a wide range of health problems.

-You may also want to get familiar with the NHS website, where you will find very useful information and advice on how to get help and medical care as a student and find other services you might need.
+You may also want to get familiar with the NHS website, where you will find useful information and advice on how to get help and medical care as a student and find other services you may need.